This is a comprehensive list of all the Blockstack FAQs.

-- Blockstack API: This API indexes the data stored by Blockstack Core, exposing a JSON REST API for querying information about Stacks ownership, the Blockstack Naming System, and other data stored in smart contracts.
+- Blockstack API: This API indexes the data stored by Stacks Blockchain, exposing a JSON REST API for querying information about Stacks ownership, the Blockstack Naming System, and other data stored in smart contracts.

 What is Leader Election and Proof-of-Burn?

 Proof-of-Burn is a mechanism through which potential block miners (what we call leaders) burn an existing cryptocurrency to announce their candidacy for mining a particular block.
 The more cryptocurrency burnt by a particular leader, the more likely they are to be selected to lead a block (a process which uses cryptographic sortition).
 Once elected, a leader constructs a valid block, choosing the chain tip to base their fork off of, and announces the block to the network.
 In the event of chain forks, clients select the longest such fork as the

 How are user identities managed in the Blockstack architecture?